-Summary of Findings / Recommendations
+Summary of Findings

-- In Riverside County alone, approximately 1,070 WIC-5150 responses are made by Emergency Medical Services (EMS) each month.
-There was a marked reduction in total responses in 2021 compared to previous years.
-However, this was dependent on call type: non-emergency transports were reduced while 9-1-1 responses increased. - Two-thirds of WIC-5150 responses were documented as non-emergency EMS transport requests ('Interfacility' or 'Medical').
-This is in stark contrast to the Riverside County EMS system which operates 90% of its responses toward 9-1-1 medical emergencies and only 10% toward non-emergency transports. - While the causes are not yet known, a shift in WIC-5150 EMS volume and response patterns in 2021 particularly in January 2021, may be attributed to COVID-19 and the response to it. - 95% of all WIC-5150 responses are patients reported as 'lower acuity'; suggesting that in most cases, little to no medical attention beyond transport to an appropriate facility was required. - Developing alternative transportation, resources, and response protocols to WIC-5150 incidents can significantly reduce impact on the EMS system and provide better, more appropriate care for these patients.
+- In Riverside County alone, Emergency Medical Services (EMS) makes approximately 1,100 WIC-5150 responses each month.
+There was a marked reduction in total responses in FY 2021-2022 compared to previous years.
+However, the ratio of 9-1-1 responses compared to nonemergency transports increased. - Two-thirds of WIC-5150 responses were documented as non-emergency EMS transport requests ('Interfacility' or 'Medical').
+This is in stark contrast to the Riverside County EMS system which operates 90% of its responses toward 9-1-1 medical emergencies and only 10% toward non-emergency transports. - 95% of all WIC-5150 responses are patients reported as 'lower acuity'; suggesting that in most cases, little to no medical attention beyond transport to an appropriate facility was required. - Developing alternative transportation, resources, and response protocols to WIC-5150 incidents can significantly reduce impact on the EMS system and provide better, more appropriate care for these patients.